Alonso de Idiáquez y Yurramendi

-Alonso de Idiáquez y Yurramendi (1497-1547), known in Basque as Alfontso Idiakez, was a Spanish nobleman and politician.
-He was born in Tolosa, Gipuzkoa.
+Alonso de Idiáquez y Yurramendi (Basque: Alfontso Idiakez; c.
+1497 – 8 June 1547) was a Spanish nobleman and politician.

-His son Juan de Idiáquez y Olazábal also entered the service of the king.
+Early life

+He was born in Tolosa, in the Basque province of Gipuzkoa.
+His parents were Juan de Idiáquez and Catalina de Yurramendi.

 Career

 Idiáquez began his career working for Francisco de los Cobos, and became royal secretary to Charles I of Spain.
 He was a knight of the orders of Alcántara, Calatrava and Santiago.

-Patronage of the arts

 Idiáquez was the dedicatee of a book on letter-writing, De conscribendis epistolis published in the 1530s.
 He met the author, Juan Luis Vives, in the Habsburg Netherlands.
 Vives begins by telling “Señor Idiáquez” to always consider the rhetorical situation for the letter, primarily evaluating the relationship of the writer to the recipient.

 He may have commissioned the illuminated manuscript known as the Munich-Montserrat Book of Hours, which was the work of the Flemish miniaturist Simon Bening.
 The manuscript is known to have been in the possession of a Dominican friary in San Sebastian associated with Idiaquez.

-Death and burial
+Death and legacy

-He met a violent death in Torgau, Germany, at the hands of Protestants.
-His body was taken back to Spain for burial.
+He met a violent death by the Elbe River in Torgau, Germany, at the hands of Protestants.
+His body was taken to San Sebastián for burial in the tomb that, along with his wife Gracia de Olazábal, he had built in the monastery of San Telmo, where they both currently lie.

+His son Juan de Idiáquez y Olazábal also entered the service of the king.
+His grandson Alonso de Idiáquez Butrón y Múgica was the 1st Duke of Ciudad Real.